Rick-8/Live-Long-And-Play/README.md

    The above should positively increase the overall User Experience.

-  ## Manuel Testing
+  ## Manual Testing

-  I spent alot of time during and after conducting manuel testing, to ensure that the piece of code I was working on was working as intended. and making sure this site functitions properly as a whole.
+  I spent alot of time during and after conducting manual testing, to ensure that the piece of code I was working on was working as intended. and making sure this site functitions properly as a whole.

 * Some of the testing I did is listed below.